emdete/cwiid/wminput/README.md

 Plugin.<plugin>.<axis> = [-][~]<abs_axis_symbol> | [-]<rel_axis_symbol>
 ```

 Map the axis symbol specified on the right-hand side to the axis event
 specified on the left-hand side.
 Axis symbols are listed in
-	/usr/include/linux/input.h (ABS_* and REL_* macros), and in
+`/usr/include/linux/input.h` (`ABS_*` and `REL_*` macros), and in
-	cwiid/wminput/action_enum.txt.
+`cwiid/wminput/action_enum.txt`.
 All valid wiimote, nunchuk, and classic axes
 are listed in cwiid/doc/wminput.list.
-A - before the axis symbol inverts
+A `-` before the axis symbol inverts
 the axis.
-A ~ is usually required before an absolute axis symbol in order
+A `~` is usually required before an absolute axis symbol in order
 to use it for cursor movement.

 ```
 Plugin.<plugin>.<param> = <int> | <float>
 ```

 Set the value of a plugin parameter.
 Ints are silently cast to floats, and
 floats are cast to ints with a warning.

 ```
 Wiimote.Rumble = On | Off
 ```

 Activates or deactivates force feedback/rumble function.

 An event device is always created.
 A mouse device is created if `REL_X`, `REL_Y`,
 and `BTN_LEFT` symbols are mapped (`~ABS_X` and `~ABS_Y` effectively map `REL_X` and